 How Much Does Window Installation Cost In Boston?

-Window installation and replacement costs are influenced by several factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
-On average, homeowners in Boston spend about $280 per window*.
+Window installation and replacement costs depend on several factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
+On average, homeowners in Boston spend around $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows